Genetics Career Guide - Education & Salaries

 The field of genetics has to be one of the most exciting and dynamic frontiers in science today.
 While genes have existed for more than a century, the application of genetics to applied sciences and medicine is still fairly new.
 For example, while forensic DNA analysis is a mainstay in contemporary crime investigation, the first conviction based on DNA evidence didn’t happen in the United States until the late 80s, with the trial of Tommy Lee Andrews.

-Today, geneticists work on various subjects, from DNA analysis in forensics to one of the many companies that now offers individual genetic testing to determine someone’s heritage and help them find members of their extended family.
+Today, geneticists work on various subjects, from DNA analysis in forensics to one of the many companies that now offer individual genetic testing to determine someone’s heritage and help them find members of their extended family.
 Genetics is broadly applied in the medical field, where patients’ genetic profiles can lead to better outcomes based on more individualized treatments.
 Genetic counselors focus entirely on advising patients and their caregivers on treatment options best suited to their genetic makeup.

 However, genetic counselors are only one part of the complex equation that makes up this field.
 Researchers, instructors, and lab technicians may all be associated with studying genetic material.
 They should be expected to profit from the immense interest in this area of expertise, both on the side of the sciences and on the part of the industry and the financial sector.